yusufozturk/panther/docs/gitbook/policies/scanning/README.md

 When adding a new AWS account for infrastructure monitoring, Panther first conducts a baseline scan and models resources in your account.

-Scans run daily on your account to ensure the most consistent state possible.
+Account scans are performed daily to ensure the most consistent state possible.
 This works by using an assumable IAM Role with ReadOnly permissions.

 Resources can also be tracked in real-time using CloudTrail or [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html).

 ## Setup

-Panther can scan as many AWS accounts as you would like.
+Panther can scan an unlimited number of AWS accounts.

 Each resource is associated with the account's label \(Prod, Dev, Test, etc\).

 ## Add Your Account

-The first step is adding a new AWS account source by going to `Cloud Security` > `Sources` > `Add Account`:
+The first step is to add a new AWS account source by navigating to `Cloud Security` > `Sources` > `Add Account`:

 ![](../../.gitbook/assets/add-new-account-1.png)